Kellen Myers - Teaching

 Here I will post materials for the course.
 Note that some items may be unavailable (in particular, items dated into the future may not be posted in advance of those dates).

-- This contains basic course information, but mostly points you to this website.
+- This contains basic course information, policies, etc.

 - Quizzes, in-class exercises, etc.

 - These are in the next section, listed by date.

 - A small number of non-public documents may be posted here.

 - Complex Variables Class Notes by Dr. Bob Gardner

 - A webpage featuring a large number of short notes, organized according to our textbook, by Dr. Gardner of ETSU.

 Below is a day-to-day schedule of topics for each class meeting.
 For each date, this indicates the reading to be done before that date and assignments to be started or completed.
 The assignments, lecture topic, and reading will all correspond along each row.
 This means on a particular day, if we are covering topic X, you will have come to class having already read the reading about topic X. Then we might do an activity or discussion of topic X on that day.
 The assignment for that day, or a day close by, will include topic X, and will be due later in the semester.

 Note that the schedule is subject to change, in case the pace of the course varies or due to other factors.